 - cyclocross bike or mountain bike

-Not specifically a winter sport, but one you can still focus on it in the winter months
+Not specifically a winter sport, but one you can still focus on in the winter months

 I love incorporating cross-country running during the winter since the leaves and bugs are gone, and I can run through the woods with a small amount of snow on the ground.

 In the winter, your risk of becoming dehydrated is much less along with other temperature-related issues.
-A winter challenge of a marathon or other distance can really boost your confidence level and have you hit new running goals.
+A winter challenge of a bucket list marathon or other distance can really boost your confidence level and have you hit new running goals.
+Check out our simple half-marathon training plan and sign up for one!

 - running shoes/trail shoes if running offroad